elastisys/compliantkubernetes/docs/user-guide/network-model.md

 - ensuring cert-manager works and is configured correctly;
 - ensuring ClusterIssuers exist and are configured correctly;
-- ensure the private network is secure or trusted.
+- ensuring the private network is secure or trusted.

 ## Further Reading